 An engaged network of Sphere country focal points and regional partners works to disseminate knowledge and promote the application of the Sphere principles and standards around the world.

-Country focal points are organisations or experienced individuals who actively promote and advocate for the application of the Sphere standards at country-level.
+Country focal points are organisations who actively promote and advocate for the application of the Sphere standards at country-level.

 Focal point activities vary according to the humanitarian needs of their region.
 They work with local governments calling for the inclusion of Sphere standards in humanitarian response policies, share knowledge about humanitarian quality and accountability, hold Sphere trainings, and participate in the dissemination of the Sphere Handbook.